Hey there! Looking for the best stock video footage sites to level up your content without draining your wallet? You’re in the right place.

 - Unlimited downloads within your plan

-- Price locked for life if you maintain subscription
+- Price locked for life if you maintain a subscription

-Here’s something that surprised me – some of my most-viewed content uses free footage from Pexels.
+Here’s something that surprised me: some of my most-viewed content uses free footage from Pexels.
+This free option is among the best stock video-footage sites.

 While the library isn’t as extensive as paid options, the quality can be remarkably good.
 They’ve recently integrated AI tagging, making it easier to find exactly what you need.